Trace cohomology revisited: Proof of theorem

-\subsection{Proof of theorem \ref{thm1}}
+\section{Proof of theorem \ref{thm1}}

-Conjectures (i), (ii) and (iv) were proved in \cite{Nik2}; here we shall focus on Weil's conjecture (iii), i.e. an analog of the Riemann hypothesis for the function $Z_V(t)$.
 For the sake of clarity, let us outline main ideas.
-The trace cohomology $H^i_{tr}(V)$ will be used to construct a positive-definite Hermitian form $\varphi(x,y)$ on the cohomology group $H^i(V(k))$.
-Such a construction involves the Deligne-Scholl theory linking the $\ell$-adic cohomology $H^i_{et}(V; ${\bf Q}$_{\ell})$ of the Kuga-Sato variety $V$ with the space of cusp forms $S_{i+1}(\Gamma)$ of weight $i+1$ for a finite index subgroup $\Gamma\subset SL_2({\Bbb Z})$, see [Deligne 1969] \cite{Del1} and [Scholl 1985] \cite{Sch1}.
+The trace cohomology $H^i_{tr}(V)$ will be used to construct a positive-definite Hermitian form $\varphi(x,y)$ on the cohomology group $H^i(V(k))$; see also remark \ref{rmk5}.
+Such a construction involves the Deligne-Scholl theory linking the $\ell$-adic cohomology $H^i_{et}(V; ${\bf Q}$_{\ell})$ of the Kuga-Sato variety $V$ with the space of cusp forms $S_{i+1}(\Gamma)$ of weight $i+1$ for a finite index subgroup $\Gamma\subset SL_2(\mathbf{Z})$, see [Deligne 1969] \cite{Del1} and [Scholl 1985] \cite{Sch1}.
 It is proved that the Petersson inner product on $S_{i+1}$ defines, via the trace cohomology, the required form $\varphi(x,y)$.
 Since the regular maps of $V$ preserve the form $\varphi(x,y)$ modulo a positive constant, one obtains an analog of the Riemann hypothesis for the zeta function of $V$.
-We shall split the proof in a series of lemmas. \begin{lem} If $V$ is the Kuga-Sato variety, then there exists a finite index subgroup $\Gamma$ of the modular group $SL_2({\Bbb Z})$, such that
+We shall split the proof in a series of lemmas. \begin{lem} If $V$ is the Kuga-Sato variety, then there exists a finite index subgroup $\Gamma$ of the modular group $SL_2(\mathbf{Z})$, such that

-where $S_{i+1}(\Gamma)$ is the space of cusp forms of weight $i+1$ relatively group $\Gamma$. \end{lem} {\it Proof.} This lemma follows from the results of [Deligne 1969] \cite{Del1} and [Scholl 1985] \cite{Sch1}.
-Namely, let $\Gamma$ be a finite index subgroup of $SL_2({\Bbb Z})$, such that the modular curve $X_{\Gamma}:={\Bbb H}/\Gamma$ can be defined over the field ${\Bbb Q}$.
+where $S_{i+1}(\Gamma)$ is the space of cusp forms of weight $i+1$ relatively group $\Gamma$. \end{lem} \begin{proof} This lemma follows from the results of [Deligne 1969] \cite[Definition 2.8 and Theorem 2.10]{Del1} and [Scholl 1985] \cite[Section 2.5]{Sch1}.
+Namely, let $\Gamma$ be a finite index subgroup of $SL_2(\mathbf{Z})$, such that the modular curve $X_{\Gamma}:={\Bbb H}/\Gamma$ can be defined over the field $\mathbf{Q}$.
 It was proved that for each prime $\ell$ there exists a continuous homomorphism